BayesianBoi/cds-visual/assignments/assignment 3/README.md

-# Document Classification Using Pretrained Image Embeddings
+# Assignment 3 - Document classification using pretrained image embeddings

 ## Repository overview

 This project aims to classify documents based on their visual appearance using a pretrained VGG16 model.
 The documents are classified into categories such as advertisements, emails and forms.
 This task focuses on predicting the type of document based solely on its appearance rather than its contents.

 ### Assignment objectives

-The objectives for this assignment are:
-- Load the Tobacco3482 data and generate labels for each image.
+1. Load the Tobacco3482 data and generate labels for each image.
-- Train a classifier to predict document type based on visual features.
+2. Train a classifier to predict document type based on visual features.
-- Present a classification report and learning curves for the trained classifier.
+3. Present a classification report and learning curves for the trained classifier.
-- Include a short description of what the classification report and learning curve show.
+4. Include a short description of what the classification report and learning curve show.

 ## Data source